cap-ntu/Morph/README.md

 ==============================
 1. Overview
 -------------------
+Morph is a cost-efficient and QoS-guaranteed cloud-based video transcoding system.
+In this system, we consider two of the most important metrics in the video transcoding service: Quality of Service (QoS) and system operational cost.
+In terms of QoS, the system needs to finish each of the users’ task within deadline to meet the users’ satisfactory.
+In terms of system operational cost, the service provide needs to minimize the resource consumption as much as possible, since the transcoding service is rather resource consuming.
+As such, the system needs to dynamical control the provisioned computing resource and scheduling the task according to the system workload and task requirements.

 ![GitHub](https://github.com/cap-ntu/Morph/blob/master/DOC/arch.png "system")

-Our system provides cost-efficient and QoS-guaranteed cloud-based video transcoding service.
+Our system provides cloud-based video transcoding service for the end-users.
 It consists of three layers, including the Service Interface Layer, Task Scheduling Layer, and Resource Management Layer.
 The functionalities of each layer are detailed as follows:

 ![GitHub](https://github.com/springlake/akilos/blob/master/DOC/system.png "system")